morningspace/kubemacro/docs/getting-started.md

 #### Install using Krew

-KubeMacro has been submitted to [krew](https://krew.sigs.k8s.io/) as a kubectl plugin distributed on the centralized [krew-index](https://krew.sigs.k8s.io/plugins/), so you can directly install KubeMacro using krew as well:
+KubeMacro has been submitted to [krew](https://krew.sigs.k8s.io/) as a kubectl plugin distributed on the centralized [krew-index](https://krew.sigs.k8s.io/plugins/), so you can install KubeMacro directly using krew as well:
 ```shell
 krew install macro
 ```

 ### Install a macro

-By default, there is no any macro installed with KubeMacro.
+After install KubeMacro, you need to install specific macro to complete Kubernetes routine tasks.
+By default, there is no macro pre-bundled with KubeMacro.
 By visiting [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), a website that hosts awesome macros shared by other developers, you can explore these macros and install any one as you like.
-To learn more on this hub, please read [KubeMacro Hub](kubeMacro-hub.md).
-Certainly you can contribute your own macros to the hub as well.
+To learn more on this, please read [KubeMacro Hub](kubeMacro-hub.md).
+Certainly you can contribute your own macro to the hub as well.
 To learn more on how to contribute, please read [Contributing](contributing.md).

 Here are some recommanded macros that you can start with: